PrincetonUniversity/hpc_beginning_workshop/02_connecting/README.md

 On MacOS and Linux, the default terminal application has such a client built-in.
 No download is necessary!

 On Windows machines, you'll need a client.
-One option is [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and another is [Mobaxterm](http://mobaxterm.mobatek.net/).
+OIT recommends [Mobaxterm](http://mobaxterm.mobatek.net/).
+Another option is [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

 Regardless, you'll need to know a few things: